Fed's Rosengren flags risks to economy in WeWork-style model

 "It will not be until a recession that this evolving model will be truly tested," he said.

-Rosengren did not mention WeWork or any other company by name.
-But while commercial real estate valuations and lending standards have for Rosengren been a persistent worry, it is the first time he, or any Fed policymaker, has publicly focused specifically on risks from the rise of such flexible workspaces to the overall U.S. economy.

-Wework's swelling lease obligations, and the potential risk to revenues if tenants vacate during a downturn, have been one of several issues that have soured investors against the company's initial public offering.
+WeWork's swelling lease obligations, and the potential risk to revenues if tenants vacate during a downturn, have been one of several issues that have soured investors against the company's planned initial public offering.

-WeWork owner The We Company this week postponed its initial public offering of stock planned after weak demand for its shares forced it to dramatically discount its expected IPO value to between $10 billion and $12 billion, down from the $47 billion valuation it achieved in January.
+WeWork owner The We Company this week postponed its initial public offering after weak demand for its shares forced it to dramatically discount the expected IPO value to between $10 billion and $12 billion, down from the $47 billion valuation it achieved in January.

 "The fact that the shared office model relies on small-company tenants with short-term leases, combined with the potential lack of recourse for the property owner, is potentially problematic in a recession," Rosengren said.

+Flexible workspace operators have been one of largest drivers of leasing growth in major U.S. cities, led by Manhattan and San Francisco.

+Brokerage CBRE Group CBRE.Nsaid last week that it expects the U.S. market for flexible work spaces to generate significant growth over the next decade, with its baseline forecast calling for the service to expand to about 13% of U.S. office space by 2030.
+Brokerage Jones Lang LaSalle Inc JLL.Nhas estimated it could account for 30% by then.

-"It’s important to think about the potential for runs on commercial real estate stemming from a situation where short-term leases might not be renewed in recession, and long-term leases are no longer economically viable."
+"It’s important to think about the potential for runs on commercial real estate stemming from a situation where short-term leases might not be renewed in recession, and long-term leases are no longer economically viable," Rosengren said.

 ((Ann.Saphir@thomsonreuters.com; 415-677-2516; www.twitter.com/annsaphir; Reuters Messaging: ann.saphir.thomsonreuters.com@reuters.net))